Malnutrition is when a person’s diet does not provide enough nutrients or the right balance of nutrients for optimal health.

-In severe cases, a person may need to:
+In severe cases, a doctor may administer nutrients intravenously (through an IV).

-The person’s healthcare team will continue to monitor them to ensure that they are getting the nutrition they need.
+The person’s healthcare team will continue to monitor them to ensure they get the nutrition they need.

-To prevent malnutrition, people need to consume a range of nutrients from a variety of food types.
+To prevent malnutrition, people need to consume a range of nutrients from various food types.

-Older adults, young children, people with severe or chronic illness, and others may need additional care to ensure that they obtain the nutrients they need.
+Older adults, young children, people with severe or chronic illness, and others may need additional care to obtain the nutrients they need.

 Anyone who starts to show signs of malnutrition or undernutrition should see a doctor for a diagnosis and treatment.